SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_3/setting_up_your_own_grid.ko.md

 ---
-title: "Setting up your own Grid"
+title: "Setting up your own"
-weight: 3
+weight: 2
 ---

+{{% notice info %}}
+<i class="fas fa-language"></i> Page being translated from
+English to Korean.
+Do you speak Korean?
+Help us to translate it by sending us pull requests!
+{{% /notice %}}

 To use Selenium Grid,
 you need to maintain your own infrastructure for the nodes.